dairyking98/RoboCam-Suite/docs/USER_GUIDE.md

      - **Go Button**: Move to specified coordinates
      - Only axes with values entered will move (blank entries are ignored)
    - **Home Button**: Returns printer to home position (0, 0, 0)
+   - **Window Behavior**: Window automatically sizes to fit all content and maintains size when adjusting parameters

 #### Preview Backend Options